Blogs

 • How a 200-Year-Old Technology Can Solve Our Current Energy Crunch

 Motors are the backbone of our world, the hidden driver of prosperity and comfort earned through technological advancement, but they’re also the hidden driver of climate change.
+While modern induction motors have come a long way since the 19th century, they’ve reached a point of maturity that makes further efficiency improvements extremely difficult, if not downright impossible.

 • Rare Earth Minerals Are Undermining Your Sustainability Efforts